 Paroikia is one of the best places to stay, there are banks, supermarkets, pharmacies, touristic offices, and a hospital.

-What to see and do in Paroikia
+Things to see and do in Paroikia

 Panagia Ekatontapoliani and the museums